 All incoming mail will be scanned and given to inmates electronically.
 Please make sure when writing letters that you only write on one side of the paper for purposes of scanning items.
 We will also scan all photos that come in--please DO NOT SEND any INAPPROPRIATE photos as those will not be scanned.
 Please refrain from sending anything that we have may have issues scanning.

-Finger Printing for Concealed Carry Permits, Suppressor Permits, and Court ordered prints will be done at the Court House at 501 Palmer Street, 3rd floor, Monday through Friday from 8:00 am – 5:00 pm.
-D elays may occur depending on court proceedings.
-You must first come to the Sheriff’s Office to pay for your Concealed Carry & Suppressor prints, then go to the Courthouse to be printed.
-For Court ordered prints, you can go directly to the Courthouse for prints--just make sure you have a vail photo I.D.
+Finger Printing for Concealed Carry Permits, Suppressor Permits, and Court-ordered prints will be done at the Courthouse at 501 Palmer Street, 3rd floor, Monday through Friday from 8:00 am to 5:00 pm.
+Delays may occur depending on court proceedings.
+You must first come to the Sheriff’s Office to pay for your Concealed Carry and Suppressor prints, then go to the Courthouse to be printed.
+For Court-ordered prints, you can go directly to the Courthouse for prints--just make sure you bring a valid photo I.D.

 The Delta County Sheriff's Office is a member of the Transports Across Colorado (TAC).
 TAC enables the Department to transport detainees to and from our facility at a lower cost to the taxpayers, rather than having to do all our own transports.
 This program has been very beneficial in promoting team work with departments across Colorado.
 The TAC program, North-West Transport program, and the cooperative efforts of transport teams on the Western Slope have saved thousands of dollars.